Nordgaren/Elden-Ring-Debug-Tool/README.md

 # Change Log
 ### Beta 0.8

+* Continued re-coloring things.

+* Added each tab as it's own dockable pane that can be stacked like regular tabs, or put side by side.
+They can also be showns and hidden.

+* Fields now all have proper increment/decrement controls.

+* Fields that are multi-bit wide now work, for instance Bullet -> FollowType is now a 3 bit wide number, with a max of 7, instead of just a checkbox.

 * Fixed null values showing as 0

 * Fixed tooltips disappearing when user has scalled UI in Windows settings